 Also, while no physics AEWs are offered, supplementary courses for Physics 1120 and 2130 are provided through the Physics Tutoring Center.

 Students must be enrolled in an AEW workshop in order to attend.
 Enrollment for AEWs runs on the same schedule and process as enrollment for classes in general; students may access the online add/drop instructions through Student Center.
 AEWs are "general interest" courses and have the ENGRG prefix.

-If there are no spots available in AEW sections at a time that fits in your schedule, please add your name to the wait list in Engineering Learning Initiatives, 167 Olin Hall.
+If there are no spots available in AEW sections at a time that fits in your schedule, please add your name to the wait list in the Engineering Learning Initiatives office, 167 Olin Hall.
 Being on this waiting list allows us to notify you of an available seat, but does not guarantee you will obtain that seat.
 Only you can enroll in a course section.
 The waiting list also documents student demand for additional section times.
 If there is substantial demand, new sections may be created.